 This information is provided for applicants to all degree programs in Counseling and Development at Slippery Rock University.
-These programs include the Master of Arts in Community Counseling for Addiction, Adult, Older Adults, and Youth Counseling; Master of Arts in Student Affairs in Higher Education; Master of Arts in Student Affairs in Higher Education with College Counseling and the Master of Education Degree in School Counseling.
+These programs include the Master of Arts in Clinical Mental Health Counseling; Master of Arts in Student Affairs in Higher Education; and the Master of Arts in Student Affairs in Higher Education with College Counseling.

 The degree programs in Counseling and Development have limited enrollment.
 Applicants are considered and accepted for fall semester enrollment only.
 Students who have already earned a Master’s degree in Counseling, Student Affairs or a related discipline who are interested in adding a specialty area but do not want to complete another Master’s degree may apply for admission in a Post-Master’s Endorsement Program.
 An individualized course of study is created which will enable the student to meet entry requirements in their chosen field.
 Endorsement Programs are available on a limited basis for each of the specialization areas offered by the department.
 Earned Master’s degree programs must be from appropriate institutions and programs are subject to approval by the department.
 Certain time limits related to the date of graduate degree conferral may be made.
 Those interested in applying for this program should follow the same application directions after discussing plans with the Graduate Coordinators.
 Applications will be considered for fall, spring, and summer semester admission.

 The application form and all required credentials are to be submitted to the Office of Graduate Admissions.
 All required credentials must be received prior to submission of the application for departmental review.